Spring Cleaning At Home: Tips That Make It Easy

 Kitchen Area

-The kitchen is where your food is prepared, cooked, or stored.
+The kitchen is where your food is prepared, cooked, or preserved.
 It is necessary to keep an eye on this area’s cleanliness.

 Living Area